 - Mixer or stand mixer

 - Large, chilled mixing bowl or stand mixer bowl

 - Measuring spoons

-What ingredients do you need to make your own whipped cream at home?
+What ingredients do I need to make my own whipped cream at home?

 - Heavy cream or whipping cream

 - Powdered sugar